 - Can you click on all the right links and buttons?

-The final step is to monitor your SEO efforts to check your strategy is paying off.
-While many paid SEO tools offer monitoring of specific pages and search terms, for most restaurants the following two free Google tools will be enough.
+The final step is to monitor your SEO efforts to check if your restaurant SEO strategy is paying off.
+While many paid SEO tools offer to monitor specific pages and search terms, for most restaurants the following two free Google tools will be enough.

 Google Analytics provides in-depth data about the people that visit your website and what they do on your site.

 Getting it set up is easy and just involves creating an account and then pasting the code on your website.
 Most website providers make it easy for you to add Google Analytics to your website, although the exact steps you take will vary.